dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 ## The beginning: the app where your data is

 Our RESTful API only will have sense inside an 'real app' with 'real data', so let's make a simple one.
-For this, as I had done on my first post, we will use [rails apps composer](https://github.com/RailsApps/rails_apps_composer).
-As I explained there, we will have to follow these steps:
+For this, as I had done on my first post, we'll use [rails apps composer](https://github.com/RailsApps/rails_apps_composer).
+As I explained there, we'll have to follow these steps:

 ```sh
 $ mkdir myapp